 Member States are required to submit annually reports to the Commission on their activities as regards authentication of euro coins in line with Article 12(1) of the Regulation.
-The information provided should include the number of controls carried out, and of coin-processing machines checked, the test results, the volume of coins processed by those machines, the number of suspected counterfeit coins analysed and the number of euro coins unfit for circulation reimbursed, as well as details of any derogations provided for in the Regulation.

-The deadline for transmission of the annual reports by Member States is set in the ETSC Guidelines as 15 February of the year following the reporting year.
+The information provided should include the number of controls carried out, and of coin-processing machines checked, the test results, the volume of coins processed by those machines, the number of suspected counterfeit coins analysed and the number of euro coins unfit for circulation reimbursed.
+The deadline for transmission of the annual reports by Member States is set in the ETSC Guidelines as the 15th of February of the year following the reporting year.